 Supervision will be provided as follows:

 - Individual supervision of clinical and crisis intervention work, 2 hours, weekly

 - Individual supervision of a specialization/focus area selected by the Fellow that aligns with one of the Center's service areas or a clinical interest area of a professional staff member, 1 hour, weekly

-- Individual or group supervision of group therapy work, 1 hour, weekly
+- Individual or group supervision of group therapy work (if facilitating a group), 1 hour, weekly

 Employment & Compensation

-Benefits: Health insurance, vacation and sick leave, and staff amenities including access University library, facilities, and programs.
+Benefits: Health insurance, vacation and sick leave (8 hours of vacation and 8 hours of sick accumulated/month), and staff amenities including, free access to the campus recreation center, access to the University library, additional campus facilities, and programs.